Athlone Pursuivant

 Confirmation of arms of the descendants of James Whyte of Dawlish, issued in 1917 by George Dames Burtchaell, Athlone Pursuivant of Arms.

 Athlone Pursuivant of Arms (or Athlone Pursuivant) was a junior officer of arms in Ireland, founded 1552 during the reign of Edward VI, King of England and King of Ireland, and was named for the town of Athlone, which is partly in Co.
 Roscommon (in the province of Connacht).

 The other heraldic offices of Ireland being Ireland King of Arms, 1392-1485, the Ulster King of Arms (Ulster) from 1552, the Dublin Herald (Leinster) and the Cork Herald (Munster).
 Accordingly, an officer was named for each of the four traditional provinces of Ireland.
 From 1943 the Ulster King of Arms was merged with the Norroy King of Arms as the Norroy and Ulster King of Arms with jurisdiction for Northern Ireland.
 Heraldic matters in the Republic of Ireland are now handled by the office of the Chief Herald of Ireland (a part of the Genealogical Office in the National Library).

-The Order of St. Patrick was instituted by George III 5 Feb 1783 and the Athlone Persuivant became one of its officers thereafter, being 12th in order of precedence.
+The Order of St. Patrick was instituted by George III 5 Feb 1783 and the Athlone Pursuivant became one of its officers thereafter, being 12th in order of precedence.
 There are no living members of the Order.